javatlacati/swiplwebtut/webspanish.md

 Better Error Messages
 ^^^^^^^^^^^^^^^^^^^^^

-Loading +library(http/http_error.pl)+  causes uncaught exceptions in the server to generate a 500 error page with the error.
+Loading +library(http/http_error.pl)+  causes uncaught exceptions in el servidor to generate a 500 error page with the error.
 (Remove this in production, it's never a good idea to give the hacker info about your system.)
 Most of the examples load this.

 Paths
 ^^^^^